 When you get up…Mealtime Musings or Breakfast Bites are questions and simple Bible readings with which to start the day at breakfast or to share at any other mealtime.
 We also want to encourage you to pray over your children every morning that they will love God more and know God better each day.

-COPYRIGHT: All the resources in the Family Ministry Library are copyrighted by three-thirty ministries, LLC, unless otherwise stated.
+COPYRIGHT: All the resources in the Family Ministry Library are copyrighted by 330ministries unless otherwise stated.
 Check here for more information.